joe-claire/dig333-devlog/README.md

 Both of these stories have examples of people wanting to copy and preserve things, but they resort to machines or other systems instead of doing it themselves.
 I think part of the goal of these stories is to remind us that our ability to create is unparalleled.
 What is the significance of the beetle at the end?

+## Week 5

+Everything That’s Inside Your iPhone by Brian Merchant (2017) This article explores the sources of the materials used in iPhones.
+The author completely disassembled an iPhone for the sake of identifying all of the elements inside of it.
+They also describe some of the mines that extract these raw materials and the dangerous conditions that are challenging to regulate.
+"It makes for a vast web of companies, organizations, and actors; Apple directly purchases few of the raw materials that wind up in its products.
+That's true of many companies that manufacture smartphones, computers, or complex machinery—most rely on a tangled web of third-party suppliers to produce their stuff, which makes it difficult to draw direct lines from a specific device to a specific mine."
+It's interesting to consider that we are taking raw materials in their natural forms and turning them into something very unnatural, which is a challenging process to reverse.
+This makes it hard to recycle the natural materials used.
+Meanwhile, Apple markets iPhones like they need to be replaced every year or two, which is a very unsustainable approach.
+What are the recycling processes like for iPhones?
+How much can be repurposed and how much is wasted?

+One Man's Nearly Impossible Quest to Make a Toaster From Scratch by Rachel Swaby More components than meet the eye go into even the simplest technology we can purchase from a store.
+Thomas Thwaites discovered this by disassembling a toaster in hopes of making one for himself from scratch.
+In the end, he was only partially successful because his version started melting itself.
+"The world produces something like 260 million tons of plastic annually, up from 1.5 million tons in 1950."
+There are some components (wires, switches, chips, etc) that we view as essential now that are almost treated like raw materials on their own.
+It means that we can take for granted the creation of these materials themselves.
+We are used to just buying components on Amazon, but it gets much more challenging when you start building something completely from scratch.
+What makes some plastics able to be recycled and not others?